Frederick S. Woods

 Frederick Shenstone Woods (1864–1950) was an American mathematician.

 He was a part of the mathematics faculty of the Massachusetts Institute of Technology from 1895 to 1934, being head of the department of mathematics from 1930 to 1934 and chairman of the MIT faculty from 1931 to 1933.

-His textbook on analytic geometry in 1897 was reviewed by Maxime Bocher.
+His textbook on analytic geometry in 1897 was reviewed by Maxime Bôcher.

 In 1901 he wrote on Riemannian geometry and curvature of Riemannian manifolds.
 In 1903 he spoke on non-Euclidean geometry.